Last Updated: January 24, 2021

 Trust in police is certainly not uniformly low.
-At the top of the article, we want to applaud the many communities that have avoided polarization and encourage them to keep doing what works.
+At the top of the article, we want to applaud the many communities that have avoided polarization between residents and police, and encourage them to keep doing what works.

 Let's focus on why the mistrust itself is an issue:

-Since we don't shy away from telling you what we think on this website, we want to say at the top of this section that we don't think it is fair or truthful to blame the police for each and every instance of an innocent person being stopped, questioned, or even shot.
-We certainly don't want to do away with police departments as currently constituted either, although we must say that recently we have talked with several thoughtful people who can argue for that solution quite convincingly.
+Since we don't shy away from telling you what we think on this website, we want to say at the top of this section that we don't think it is fair or truthful to blame the police for each and every instance of an innocent person being stopped, questioned, detained, or even shot as a result of a split-second judgment about perceived life-threatening danger.
+We certainly don't want to do away with police departments as currently constituted either, although we must report that recently we have talked with several thoughtful people who can argue for that solution quite convincingly.

 We think there is hope that law enforcement can move beyond some of the behaviors that help to create and support the idea that neighbors can't trust the police.

-Yet there's no doubt that some police units really need to improve their practice.
+Yet there's no doubt that some police units really need to improve their practice, and that they can do so with clearer standards.
 So here we offer two key areas where we think many urban police departments can improve in dealing with residents inside of neighborhoods.
 We aren't telling police leadership anything they aren't well aware of, but our goal is to inform residents about where they might focus in their activism about accountability.

-First and foremost, trust in police will be a by-product of their acting trustworthy.
+First and foremost, it bears repeating that trust in police will be a by-product of their acting trustworthy.
 It's just like interpersonal relationships; if you act right, admit mistakes when you make them, and understand when another human being has a different life experience and set of perceptions from you, you will improve the relationship over time.

-Body cameras and public security cameras may be necessary and appropriate for showing officers acting trustworthy, identifying problem police behavior, and helping residents build empathy with an officer who must try to peer into a potential perpetrator's mind and then decide in a split second whether his or her own life is in danger.
+Body cameras and public security cameras may be necessary and appropriate for showing officers acting trustworthy, identifying problem police behavior, and helping residents build empathy with an officer who must try to peer into a potential perpetrator's mind and then decide in an instant whether his or her own life is in danger.
 Of course the cameras must be operational at all times, which has proven to be a challenge in some communities.

 Secondly, racial profiling creates so much negativity in the community that it's no wonder that often neighbors become reluctant to deal with the police.
 Unfortunately the children readily pick up on that vibe.
 The profiling eventually becomes a self-fulfilling prophecy.
-As more racial, ethnic, or other minorities are stopped, questioned, and searched, it's only natural that more drugs, guns, bootlegged movies, and so forth are found.
+As more racial, ethnic, or other minorities are stopped, questioned, and searched at disproportionate rates compared to treatment of the majority, it's only natural that more drugs, guns, bootlegged movies, and so forth are found.
 Then some police feel even more justified in profiling.

 The issue of profiling is more difficult than many community folks can appreciate.
 We human beings judge one another on the basis of probabilities very often.
-Talking to community people for a minute, suppose you were in a store and heard that an early hip-hop vinyl record had been stolen.
-Cameras show that two people exited the store at the same time.
+Talking to community people for a minute, suppose you were in a store and someone ask for a hip-hop vinyl record.
+Cameras show that only two people in the store at the time.
 One is an 80-year-old woman and the other is a 17-year-old male.
-Which one would you question first?
+Which one do you think wants the hip-hop?
 Um, we thought you would make a generalization.

 Police are no different.
-Yet we have to ask them to be very careful that their hunches actually align with statistical probabilities.
-We also should expect and demand that all residents are treated respectfully and reasonably, regardless of their surface characteristics.
+Yet we have to ask them to be very careful that their hunches actually align with statistical probabilities and that instinctive reactions don't govern behavior.
+Even when police perceptions of group tendencies are verified by data, we of course have to ask that and expect that our police make every reasonable effort to avoid profiling except in genuinely life and death situations.
+We should expect and demand that all residents are treated respectfully and reasonably, regardless of their surface characteristics.

-We as residents also want minority community members, and indeed all community folks, to be treated proportionally to their misdeed.
-Jaywalking, non-functioning tail lights, or expired license plates shouldn't be occasions for a lengthy stop just because a person is black or brown; all residents should be treated the same in these situations.
+We as residents also want minority community members, and indeed all residents and visitors, to be treated proportionally to their misdeed.
+Jaywalking, walking through a swanky store, non-functioning tail lights, or expired license plates shouldn't be occasions for a lengthy stop just because a person is black or brown; all residents should be treated the same in these situations.
 Yet many minority folks have firsthand knowledge that this is not the case.